The Irregular at Magic High School: Setting

-The series is set in a world with an alternate history, where magic exists and has been polished through modern technology.
+The series is set in a world with an alternate history, where magic exists and has been refined through modern technology.
 However, the ability to use magic is determined by genetics, limiting the number of magicians in existence.
-Following the 20-year long Third World War that reduced the world's population to 3 billion, the world's superpowers shifted to these four nations: The United States of North America (USNA), New Soviet Union, the Great Asian Alliance, and Japan.
+Following a 20-year long Third World War that reduced the world's population to 3 billion, the world's superpowers have shifted to four nations: The United States of North America (USNA), the New Soviet Union, the Great Asian Alliance, and Japan.
 In Japan, the magic community is informally governed by the Ten Master Clans in lieu of the government.
-Due to the limited number of magicians, they are treated as a commodity and are forced to enter magic-related schools and professions.
+Due to the limited number of magicians, they are treated as a commodity and forced to enter magic-related schools and professions.
 Nine magic high schools exist in Japan; they each specialize in different aspects of magic and are simply referred to by their numbers.

 Plot

-The story follows Tatsuya Shiba, a bodyguard to his sister Miyuki Shiba, who is also a candidate to succeed the leadership of the Yotsuba clan, one of the Ten Master Clans that govern Japan's magicians.
-They enroll into First High School which segregates its students based on their magical abilities.
-Miyuki is enrolled as a first course student and is viewed as one of the best students, while Tatsuya is in the second course and considered to be magically inept.
+The story follows Tatsuya Shiba, a bodyguard to his sister Miyuki Shiba, who is also a candidate to succeed the leadership of the Yotsuba clan, one of the Ten Master Clans.
+They enroll into First High which segregates its students based on their magical abilities.
+Miyuki is enrolled in the first course and viewed as one of the best students, while Tatsuya is placed in the second course and considered to be magically inept.
 However, Tatsuya's technical knowledge, combat abilities, and unique magic techniques cause people to view him as an irregular to the school's standardized rankings.